Spain's Podemos says Germany, IMF put European project at risk

-MADRID The leaders of Europe and the International Monetary Fund are jeopardizing the European project by forcing Greece into a corner, the leader of Spain's Podemos, an anti-austerity party allied with Greece's ruling party Syriza, said on Saturday.
+MADRID, June 27 The leaders of Europe and the International Monetary Fund are jeopardising the European project by forcing Greece into a corner, the leader of Spain's Podemos, an anti-austerity party allied with Greece's ruling party Syriza, said on Saturday.

 "The future of Europe is now at risk," Pablo Iglesias said as euro zone countries appeared to be readying for a Greek default and possible exit from the euro currency.